 Describe the broader implications of your results.
 This is the place for bold predictions, and for humble speculation.
+It is also a good place to anticipate the criticisms of reviewers, and thus of your ultimate readers.

-General principles: Economy, symmetry and elegance
+■ General principles: Economy, symmetry and elegance

 Principle of (translational) symmetry.
 If points 1,2,3 are raised and highlighted in the intro, those points should be followed up in the same order in the experiment, results, and discussion.
-This is a special case of creating and fulfilling reader expectations.
+This is a special case of creating and fulfilling reader expectations in a logical sequence.

-Tip: When introducing a keyconcept with a set of descriptive words, use the same descriptive words when referencing it later. (oops, ...when referencing the concept later)
+Tip: When introducing a key concept with a set of descriptive words, use the same descriptive words when referencing it later. (oops, ...when referencing the concept later)